garikello3d/bigarchiver/README.md

 Q: why is this tool needed if one can use something like `tar | xz | openssl | split`?

-A: those kind of "shell" approach would require an immense number of accomanying helper code, mainly to verify the correctness of the written result.
+A: those kind of "shell" approach would require an significant amount of accompanying code, mainly to verify the correctness of the written result.
 Not to mention the portability problems of different shells in different systems.

+Q: why the Authenticated encryption is used, and not just plain old AES (or any other proven symmetric encryption)?

+A: symmetric encryption provides only confidentiality assurance (meaning unauthorized persons cannot read the data), but it lacks authenticity (meaning no unauthorized modifications can go undetected, even if it's just a dumb corruption of data).
+This is where AEAD encryption comes into scene.

+Q: is the encryption hardware accelerated?

+A: yes, as long as your CPU support AES-NI instructions.

 Q: which compression level should I use?

 A: it depends how much memory and CPU one can devote to backup process.
-Setting too low levels makes sence when input data is of high randomness (e.g. it already consists of some archive files, so trying to compress it will drain CPU power for nothing), or a machine has very little memory available.
+Setting too low levels makes sense when input data is of high randomness (e.g. it already consists of some archive files, so trying to compress them will drain CPU power for nothing), or a machine has very little memory available.
 Setting too high levels is only useful when the output size is critical and the destination storage is expensive.
 All in all, for majority of cases levels of 4-6 is the best approach.

+Q: if during the backup process something goes wrong, e.g. something cannot be written on the filesystem?

+A: the process stops with non-zero exit code leaving everything partially written, i.e. no cleanup is done.
+Proper cleanup will be probably implemented in the future.

+Q: how is the encryption key produced from the string password given?

+A: password-based key derivation function PBKDF2-HMAC-SHA256 is used with 100k iterations